KatePaulauskas/watch-store/README.md

 **15. Email Confirmation and Campaigns for Subscribers** Implement an automated email system that sends a confirmation email when users subscribe to the newsletter.
 Additionally, introduce the ability to send out email campaigns to the subscribers list directly from the admin dashboard.
 This feature will support targeted marketing, allowing the store to share new arrivals, exclusive deals, and personalized recommendations with subscribed users.

+**16. Persist Shipping Selection on Reload**

+To improve the user experience, especially when encountering form validation errors during checkout, the checkout view should be developred further to retain the user’s shipping selection upon form reload.
+Currently, only add-ons selections are retained.
+With this feature, users will not need to reselect their preferred shipping option if the form reloads due to an error, providing a more streamlined and efficient checkout process.
+This enhancement will reduce friction and help users complete their purchases more seamlessly.

 ## E-commerce Business Model